John Neumann: Seminary studies

+Theological seminary of Budweis

-Neumann entered the seminary of the Diocese of Budweis on November 1, 1831.
-Neumann's first two years studying theology were happy, stimulating days for him.
-Studying ecclesiastical history, Biblical archaeology, and introduction to and exegesis of the Old Testament in his first year, he received the highest possible grade, eminentem, in every subject, including diligence and conduct.
-At the end of his first year, he was one of the few men in his class permitted to take tonsure and minor orders.
-In his second year at Budweis, Neumann studied Biblical hermeneutics, philology, Greek, pedagogy, introduction to and exegesis of the New Testament, and canon law.
-His grades were again very good, receiving the highest grade in every subject except in one semester when he received the second-highest possible grade in pedagogy.
-In his spare time, he began to study French and worked to improve his command of Italian, which he had started to learn during his philosophy course, and of Czech.
+Neumann entered the theological seminary of the Diocese of Budweis in Budweis on November 1, 1831.
+Neumann spent his first two years studying theology, which he enjoyed tremendously.
+The first year coursework included ecclesiastical history, Biblical archaeology, and an introduction to and exegesis of the Old Testament.
+He received the highest possible grade, eminentem, in every subject, including diligence and conduct.
+At the end of his first year, Neumann was one of the few men in his seminary class permitted to take the tonsure and the minor orders.

+In his second year at Budweis, the coursework included Biblical hermeneutics, philology, Greek, pedagogy, introduction to and exegesis of the New Testament, and canon law.
+His grades were again very good, receiving the highest grade in every subject except in one semester of pedagogy.
+In his spare time, Neumann began to study French, Italian, and Czech.

-In his second year studying theology, Neumann began to read the reports of the Leopoldine Society on the need for priests in the United States, especially to serve the German-speaking communities there.
-Inspired by a dramatic lecture given by the seminary director on the missionary activities of Paul the Apostle, Neumann and his friend Adalbert Schmidt both made up their minds to devote their lives to the missions after completing their seminary studies.
-Neither said a word to the other until Schmidt revealed his plan a few weeks later to Neumann, who teased his friend for the whole month before finally admitting, "I am going with you."
+Also during his second year, Neumann began to read the reports of the Leopoldine Society, a missionary society based in Vienna in the Austrian Empire.
+The Society spoke of the need for missionary priests in the United States, especially to serve the increasing population of Catholic German immigrants.
+On one occasion, Neumann and his fellow seminarian Adalbert Schmidt attended a lecture by the seminary director on the missionary activities of Paul the Apostle.
+The two seminarians each decided to become a missionary after completing their seminary studies.
+Neither mentioned this plan to the other until Schmidt finally did a few weeks after the lecture.
+Neumann teased Schmidt for the whole month before finally admitting, "I am going with you."

-Neumann's intention to go to America made it necessary to learn English, but there was no opportunity to do so in Budweis.
-The Bishop of Budweis had the privilege of sending two of his seminarians each year to study at the archiepiscopal seminary connected with the University of Prague.
-In the spring of 1833, Neumann successfully petitioned the bishop to continue his study of theology there, where he hoped to learn French and, more importantly, English.
-There is some indication that Neumann began to attend the university's lectures in French, but this became impossible when the state imposed new regulations in 1834 forbidding seminarians to go out for walks except for four hours a week, two on Tuesday afternoon and two on Thursday.
-Nevertheless, Neumann continued to study French independently and presented himself for the examination, managing to pass with a very high grade despite not attending all of the lectures.
-Neumann was disappointed that the university did not offer classes in English but studied independently from a book and by engaging in conversation with some English workmen at a nearby factory.
-After a year, he was capable of writing portions of his diary in English.
+To become a missionary in the United States, Neumann had to learn English.
+However, it was not taught in Budweis.
+In early 1833, Neumann successfully petitioned Bishop Arnošt Konstantin Růžičkato of Budweis to allow him to transfer to the diocesan seminary affiliated with the Charles-Ferdinand University (now known as Charles University) in Prague in the Austrian Empire.